webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </path>
 </syntaxhighlight>

-In this case, the '''begin''' attribute specifies half a dozen different values, so the animation executes several times .
-Between the '''from''' and '''to''' values, the only values that are modified are the positions of the two control points that affect the shape of the curve, so the animation behaves like this:
+In this case, the [[svg/attributes/begin|'''begin''']] attribute specifies half a dozen different values, so the animation executes several times .
+Between the [[svg/attributes/from|'''from''']] and [[svg/attributes/to|'''to''']] values, the only values that are modified are the positions of the two control points that affect the shape of the curve, so the animation behaves like this:

 [[Image:svgGrandTour_eyeball_blink.png]]